anastuart/thesis/source/09_introduction.md

 ### ID and NRS slow wave sleep deficiencies

-Insomnia is associated with dysfunction in sleep homeostasis, which may be due to decreased homeostatic drive or cortical arousal affecting the overnight dissipation of sleep pressure [@lunsford-avery2021].
+ID is associated with dysfunction in sleep homeostasis, possibly due to decreased homeostatic drive or cortical arousal affecting the overnight dissipation of sleep pressure [@lunsford-avery2021].

-increased delta power during resting wake as seen after sleep deprivation are indicative of an adaptive process aimed to temporarily reduce activity in order to preserve neuronal function at a cost of behavioural performance [@vyazovskiy2013].

 ```